 Is Lyme Disease in Dogs Curable?

 Lyme disease in dogs is curable, however, this may depend on each case and at what stage of the disease the dog receives treatment during.
-Most dogs that are diagnosed with Lyme disease will be given a prescription of doxycycline, which is the most common antibiotic used to treat this condition.
+Most dogs that are diagnosed with Lyme disease will be given a prescription of doxycycline, which is the most common type of antibiotic used to treat this condition.
 In most cases, symptoms will begin to lessen after 3 days of treatment.

 When treating Lyme disease, it’s important to know that this illness is not always curable.
 While doxycycline can help tremendously with their symptoms, the infection can hide within their system months or years after they have been initially infected.
 Even if they have been completely cured, they can also be reinfected if they are exposed to the bacteria once again.